 Rural areas, especially in southwest Virginia, continue to have lower vaccination percentages as compared to other areas of the state.
 There have been some improvements, primarily concentrated in the northern, central, and southeastern regions (Figure 5).
 Vaccination hesitancy continues to be an issue throughout the Commonwealth.
 As seen in Figure 6, counties across Virginia are experiencing a combination of risk levels.
 Fortunately, risk levels this month remain relatively low.
-Risk levels have also improved this month in comparison to August when almost the entire Commonwealth was experiencing highly elevated risk levels (Source).
-As the winter and holiday season draws nearer, increasing vaccination rates will be crucial to maintaining lower risk levels.
-Vaccine Equity Report | December 2022
+Risk levels have also improved this month in comparison to August when almost the entire

+Commonwealth was experiencing highly elevated risk levels (Source).
+As the winter and holiday season continues, increasing vaccination rates will be crucial to maintaining lower risk levels.

-Figure 5: Vaccinations by Locality - Percent of Total Population - As of November 22nd, 2022
+Figure 5: Vaccinations by Locality - Percent of Total Population - As of December 20th, 2022